Alpha Centauri: View from this system

-To the Australian aboriginal Boorong people of northwestern Victoria, Alpha Centauri and Beta Centauri are Bermbermgle, two brothers noted for their courage and destructiveness, who speared and killed Tchingal "The Emu" (the Coalsack Nebula).
-The form in Wotjobaluk is Bram-bram-bult.

 Future exploration

 Alpha Centauri is a first target for crewed or robotic interstellar exploration.
 Using current spacecraft technologies, crossing the distance between the Sun and Alpha Centauri would take several millennia, though the possibility of nuclear pulse propulsion or laser light sail technology, as considered in the Breakthrough Starshot program, could make the journey to Alpha Centauri in 20 years.
 An objective of such a mission would be to make a fly-by of, and possibly photograph, planets that might exist in the system.
 The existence of Proxima Centauri b, announced by the European Southern Observatory (ESO) in August 2016, would be a target for the Starshot program.